OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:1

-I wish that you would bear with me in a little foolishness; but indeed you are bearing with me.
+I hope you will bear with me in a bit of foolishness; indeed, you are already doing so.

 ## 2 Corinthians 11:2

-For I am jealous for you with a godly jealousy; for I betrothed you to one husband, to present you as a pure virgin to Christ.
+For I am deeply concerned for you with a godly concern; for I have pledged you to one husband, to present you as a pure bride to Christ.

 ## 2 Corinthians 11:3